 PHP Object

-The PHP object is an instance from the PHP class or the main data structure that is already been created by the PHP class.
-It can be assigned to a variable or called with $this that already refers to an individual object.
+The PHP object is an instance derived from a PHP class or the primary data structure created by the PHP class.
+It can be assigned to a variable or invoked using $this, which already points to a specific object.

 <?php